PAYONE-GmbH/PCP-client-javascript-SDK/README.md

   ```html
   <button id="submit">Submit</button>
   ```
-- If you want to use the credit card icons from the Payone CDN, make sure to have a container for them:
+- If you want to use the credit card icons from the PAYONE CDN, make sure to have a container for them:
   ```html
   <div id="ccIcons"></div>
   ```